voi-api/voi-api.github.io/customer-support.md

 *Examples*
 * The user was riding for 15 mins and then couldn’t end a ride for around 20 minutes.
 As a result, he was overcharged for 20 minutes.
 So we calculate how much the user should’ve paid for a 15 minutes ride and refund the overcharge.
 * The scooter shut down in the middle of the ride.
 That means that the user was riding for some time and then the scooter stopped working and the user had to end the ride.
-Therefore, since the ride was completed, we don’t refund the charge, but we can add 1-2 Voi credits (1-2 Euro) as compensation for the inconvenience.
+Therefore, since the ride was completed, we don’t refund the charge, but we can send 1-2 Voi credits (1-2 Euro) as compensation for the inconvenience.

 ### Credits and refunds
-If the charge (or extra charge) is below 10 Euro, we offer users refunds in credits (unless the user specifically asks for a refund in money, then we refund the money).
+If the charge (or extra charge) is below 10 Euro, we offer users refunds in Voi credits (unless the user specifically asks for a refund in money, then we refund the money).
 If the amount is above 10 Euro, we refund in money.
 When refunding in Voi credits, we usually add a bit extra as compensation, around 1-2 Voi credits (1-2 Euro).

 *Examples*
 * The user was charged 4 Euro for the scooter that didn’t work at all.
 So we give the user 5 Voi credits (5 Euro) - a refund for the charge plus some extra as compensation.